Saving Your Natural Tooth

 Sealing The Tooth

-- The location of the infection in your mouth.
+- Location of the infection in your mouth

-- Complications which may require more time or a delicate and experienced touch.
+- Potential complications that may require more time or expertise

 Is there an alternative treatment to root canals?